 Formation of a Pi Bond

-The carbocation can receive electrons form nearby hydrogen to remove its positive charge and to complete its octet.
+The carbocation can receive electrons from nearby hydrogen to remove its positive charge and to complete its octet.
 Thus a new pi bond can be formed.
 The hydrogen atom is generally must be removed by any base.
 Due to the high reactivity of the carbocations even a weak base such as water or iodide ion are able to facilitate the deprotonation.
 Whenever such deprotonation occurs two types of products are formed.
 The more stable compound is the major product.

-The bonding electrons of a carbocation can be shifted between adjacent atoms so that more stable carbocation can be formed.
-For instance, rearrangement will be highly favoured if there is a conversion of a secondary carbocation can be formed from a primary carbocation The reason is simple because the carbocation is more stabilized in secondary carbocation than in a primary carbocation.
+The bonding electrons of a carbocation can be shifted between adjacent atoms so that a more stable carbocation can be formed.
+For instance, rearrangement will be highly favoured if there is a conversion of a secondary carbocation that can be formed from a primary carbocation The reason is simple because the carbocation is more stabilized in secondary carbocation than in a primary carbocation.

 The different types of carbocation rearrangement are given below:

 Here hydrogen is shifted from 1st carbon to 2nd carbon.
 So the carbocation has changed from primary to the secondary carbocation.
 Thus forming a more stable structure.

 Here, the methyl group shifts to the primary carbon to form a more stable structure.
 The carbocation is secondary carbocation, so more stable than primary carbocation.

 The entire phenyl group can also be shifted to obtain a more stable secondary or tertiary carbocation than a primary carbocation.
-This is also interesting to know that phenyl shift is more favoured than a methyl shift.
+This is also interesting to know that a phenyl shift is more favoured than a methyl shift.